 I love the architecture and entertainment scene in London.
 I love the history and the delicious food of Rome.

-But my favorite thing about Sydney is the nature.
+My favorite thing about Sydney is the nature.

 It’s rare to find an abundance of natural beauty in a city.
 But Sydney is framed by beaches and national parks, making it a dream for outdoorsy travelers.

-Personally, I’d choose to spend a day hiking, swimming, and eating snacks on the beach over shopping, touring museums and dining at restaurants or bar-hopping.
+Personally, I’d choose to spend a day hiking, swimming, and eating snacks on the beach over shopping, touring museums, and dining at restaurants or bar-hopping.

 If you’re an outdoorsy traveler like me, don’t skip a visit to Sydney just because you think it’s all skyscrapers and crowds.